Amblyopia is also commonly known by the term a lazy eye.

 All children should have a thorough eye assessment before they attend primary school especially if there is a family history of lazy eyes or squints.

 Treatment involves attending to the cause of the amblyopia.
 If there is an uncorrected vision problem such as short sight, long sight or astigmatism spectacles are prescribed.
 In addition, your good/normal vision eye will be patched helping to develop the nerve connection between your amblyopic eye and your brain.

-If the cause of the vision reduction in one eye is due to a cataract then removal of the cataract is first performed before dealing with any residual vision error.
+If the cause of the vision reduction in one eye is due to a cataract then removal is first performed before dealing with any residual vision error.

 If a child with amblyopia is treated from an early age, in most cases the vision improvement will be completely successful.
 Delays in treating the condition until a later age of child development, for example after the age of 7 may result in only partial or even permanent vision loss in the weaker eye.